differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-ssh-pubkey.md

 ---

 In the [previous post]({% post_url 2022/2022-12-22-erlang-cluster-k8s-ssh %}), I showed how to enable SSH access to the Erlang remote console on a pod.
-When we left it, it was using password authentication (with no password set).
+When we left it, it had no authentication.
 Let's fix that.

 ## SSH daemon options